AnSq/IRCR_Info_Bot/README.md

 ## Summoning

-The bot can be summoned to post information about additional users not in the title by posting a comment beginning with “+/u/*[bot-username]*”.
+The bot can be summoned to post information about additional users not in the title by posting a comment beginning with “+/u/*[bot-username]*” or “+ircrbot”.
 Everything after this is scanned for usernames exactly the same way submission titles are.

 This only works in subreddits the bot is scanning submission in, as defined in `config.SUBREDDIT`.